 C405.12.5 Graphical energy report.
 A permanent and readily accessible reporting mechanism shall be provided in the building that is accessible by building operation and management personnel.
 The reporting mechanism shall have the capability to graphically provide the electrical energy consumption for each end-use category required by Section C405.12.2 at least every hour, day, month and year for the previous 36 months.
 The graphical report shall also incorporate natural gas interval data or the ability to enter gas utility bills into the report.

-C4065.12.6 Non-electrical energy: Consumption of non-electrical energy such as gas, district heating or cooling, unregulated fuel sources, or other non-renewable energy shall be automatically metered if possible or a method developed for usage calculation at least annually or more frequently from energy bills developed.
+C4065.12.6 Non-electrical energy: Consumption of non-electrical energy such as gas, district heating or cooling, unregulated fuel sources, or other non-renewable energy shall be automatically metered or a method developed for usage calculation at least annually or more frequently from energy bills developed.
 Natural gas usage shall be monitored hourly through on site interval metering or from utility interval data.

 C4065.12.7 Renewable energy: The ability to measure the production of on-site renewable energy shall be provided with at least the same or greater frequency as metered systems.